 The main job of trucks on Kansas roads is to transport cargo.
-Unfortunately, sometimes that cargo is not properly loaded and problems can result.
+Unfortunately, sometimes that cargo is not properly loaded and problems can arise as a result.
 Cargo can fly out of trucks and injure other motorists on the road.
 It could also cause a truck collision if it is unbalanced.
-Load problems are a big reason for truck rollover crashes, which can be deadly.
+Furthermore, load problems are a big reason for truck rollover crashes, which can be deadly.

 If a truck accident is caused by cargo issues, the driver and trucking company could be held accountable.
 It is important for victims to understand how accidents happen and to provide proof of the cause of the truck crash so they can get fair compensation.